freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/make-elements-only-visible-to-a-screen-reader-by-using-custom-css.md

 }
 ```

-<strong>Note:</strong> The following CSS approaches will NOT do the same thing:
+**Note:** The following CSS approaches will NOT do the same thing:

 <ul>
 <li><code>display: none;</code> or <code>visibility: hidden;</code> hides content for everyone, including screen reader users</li>
 <li>Zero values for pixel sizes, such as <code>width: 0px; height: 0px;</code> removes that element from the flow of your document, meaning screen readers will ignore it</li>
 </ul>

 </section>

 ## Instructions

 <section id='instructions'>

 Camper Cat created a really cool stacked bar chart for his training page, and put the data into a table for his visually impaired users.
-The table already has an <code>sr-only</code> class, but the CSS rules aren't filled in yet.
-Give the <code>position</code> an absolute value, the <code>left</code> a -10000px value, and the <code>width</code> and <code>height</code> both 1px values.
+The table already has an `sr-only` class, but the CSS rules aren't filled in yet.
+Give the `position` an absolute value, the `left` a -10000px value, and the `width` and `height` both 1px values.

 </section>

 ## Tests

 <section id='tests'>

 ```yml